cstubben/ENAbrowseR/README.md

 10 GCA_000022845      PRJNA36547                    Yersinia pestis Z176003
 ```

 This example shows two ways to search for samples in the Galapagos Islands.
-By default, empty fields are removed unless drop=FALSE and "sample" is the default result.
+Empty fields are removed unless drop=FALSE (and the default sample result has 68 total columns).

 ```
 galap1 <- ena_search('country="*Galapagos*"')